bitcoin-sv/go-sdk/docs/concepts/FEE.md

 ### Implementing Custom Fee Models

 The BSV SDK allows developers to create and use custom fee models.
 These models can consider various factors beyond simple transaction size, enabling a flexible approach to transaction fee calculation.
-For instance, you can see a tutorial building a custom fee model [here](../examples/EXAMPLE_FEE_MODELING.md).